grackle-project/grackle/doc/source/RateFunctions.rst

 .. c:var:: double T

-    Temperature at which you would like the coefficient to be calculated.
+    Gas temperature at which you would like the coefficient to be calculated.

 .. c:var:: double units